About the Program

 In late August, new Pages begin their stay in Ottawa with an intensive training program.
 During this training, they learn about their new work environment, their responsibilities and duties, and what they need to know in order to provide the high level of service required in the House of Commons.

-Pages sign a contract with the House of Commons for a one-year term beginning in late August, and are required to work a minimum of 15 hours a week.
+Pages work at the House of Commons for a one-year term beginning in late August, and are required to work a minimum of 15 hours a week.
 Their university course schedules are arranged in consultation with the Page Program to ensure that there are no conflicts with their work schedules at the House.

 Pages are responsible for finding their own accommodation.
 They must pay for their rent and all other expenses while in Ottawa, including tuition fees, books and food, etc. Pages from outside the National Capital Region often stay in one of the university residences.